PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   owner and removes its duplicate Swish-local implementation;
 - `bad1a806` extracts the primary Swish-QDQ NHWC branch rewrite into one differential-index owner with an explicit phase result contract;
-- the current checkpoint extracts its four-family metadata fixed point and shares one index across both ordered primary phases.
+- `406136b5` extracts its four-family metadata fixed point and shares one index across both ordered primary phases;
+- the current checkpoint gives the two identical inverse post-Transpose sweeps one differential-index owner while preserving their separate call sites.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain